Representing People Seeking Protective Orders

 Lake County family violence attorney Robert A. Plantz can represent you, seeking to achieve the issuance of a final order and to obtain conditions that can serve to protect you and your family.
 Don’t take chances with your safety and that of your family.
 Get legal help today.

-Contact Robert A. Plantz and his experienced staff to schedule a free initial consultation (excluding landlord-tenant requests) with a lawyer.
+Contact Robert A. Plantz & Associates, LLC and his experienced staff to schedule a free initial consultation (excluding landlord-tenant requests) with a lawyer.

 Accused Of Domestic Violence?